 I always knew multiple income streams was a key to financial security, but this was the first time I had to rely on investment and business income.
-I’m currently earning from seven sources of income plus my full-time job, and I’m considering adding one more before the end of the year.

-This article is about different types of income streams, how many you should have, the benefits of several income streams versus just one or two, and how to create them.
+This article is about different types of multiple income streams, how many you should have, the benefits of several income streams versus just one or two, and how to create them.

 Types of Income Streams

 One way to look at multiple income streams is to compare between active and passive.

 Active income is earned by trading your time for money.
 This can be a salaried full-time job, hourly work, business income, gig jobs, commissioned income (i.e. sales), or side hustle income.

 Passive income, on the other hand, is earned by investing an upfront amount of time and/or money into investments or business ideas that pay you when you’re not actively working.

 Once you put in the research to choose a dividend stock, that stock pays you quarterly for as long as the company is thriving.

 The right companies pay increasing dividends over several decades.

 Other examples of passive income include certain real estate properties, real estate crowdfunding, royalties, certain online business income, or something as simple as interest income from a high-yield savings account.